What is data migration?

 Often, carrying out a successful data migration means that teams need to transform the data, which happens early in the data migration process, before the data is moved to a new place.
 Data conversion does not include profiling, cleaning, validating, or—after the data has been moved—performing quality assurance tests on data.
 So it becomes less a question of data migration vs data conversion and more a question of how a project includes data migration and data conversion.

 Types of data migration

-While every data migration project is different according to the systems and data involved as well as the organization’s objectives, data migration can be classified into these five broad categories:
+While every data migration project is different according to the systems and data involved as well as the organisation’s objectives, data migration can be classified into these five broad categories:

-Organizations may choose to do a storage migration when they find the need to upgrade their equipment or infrastructure to achieve faster performance or save money on scaling.
-The new technology may also enable the organization to manage, secure, back up, or recover data more effectively.
-During a storage migration, organizations also have the opportunity to clean and validate the data, though it is less often that organizations opt to change the format of the data during this type of data migration.
+Organisations may choose to do a storage migration when they find the need to upgrade their equipment or infrastructure to achieve faster performance or save money on scaling.
+The new technology may also enable the organisation to manage, secure, back up, or recover data more effectively.
+During a storage migration, organisations also have the opportunity to clean and validate the data, though it is less often that organisations opt to change the format of the data during this type of data migration.